 Livestock trading cooperatives have several problems such as shortage of operating capital, lack of training on entrepreneurship skills, narrowly focused organizational setup, transparent management system, lack of market information, dependence on a single exporter, and involvement of their leaders in their own livestock trading.
 Since livestock trading cooperatives are organized by members that do not have equal level of business skill, most of them lack an entrepreneurship skill to be able to compete in the market with individual traders.
 This could be developed through training and experience.
 Most of the livestock trading cooperatives in Yabello and Moyale areas are well trained through different initiatives by NGOs operating in the areas.
-Thus, there is a need to provide business skill training to all livestock trading cooperatives (around Negelle Borena) are entirely women.
+Thus, there is a need to provide business skill training to all livestock trading cooperatives.
+Such training can have significant impact in the community where members of some of the cooperatives (around Negelle Borena) are entirely women.
 Women can transfer their knowledge and skill to their children and their environment.